 Once that’s done, grab a medium saucepan and in it, combine the coconut oil, honey (or maple syrup) and vanilla and then bring this to a slow simmer over medium heat.

 To the pan, add the rolled oats, shredded coconut and salt…

 Stir really well and continue cooking for 2 minutes over medium heat, stirring constantly so the mixture doesn’t attach to the bottom of the pan, then stir in vanilla and kill the heat.

 Set that aside for now while we get busy working on that yummy filling!

 Make the dark chocolate coconut filling

-Grab another saucepan and this time, combine the finely chopped unsweetened chocolate, full fat coconut milk and honey and cook over low heat, stirring constantly, until the chocolate is completely melted.
+Grab another saucepan and this time, combine the finely chopped unsweetened chocolate, full fat coconut milk and honey (or maple syrup) and cook over low heat, stirring constantly, until the chocolate is completely melted.

 It’s important here that you chop that chocolate really super finely, as it will help speed up the process, allowing it to melt quickly and evenly.
 Also too, be sure to use the lowest possible heat to ensure that your chocolate doesn’t burn!
 Stir, stir, stir and stir some more, never stop stirring until all that chocolate is melted.